 Most children thrive with routine.
 Military living is full of change and uncertainty, and maintaining routines can help children feel grounded and secure.
-Children crave the sense of control that comes from knowing what to expect, especially with regard to sleeping and eating Routines are especially important for children who have difficulty with transitions.
+Children crave the sense of control that comes from knowing what to expect, especially with regard to sleeping and eating.
+Routines are especially important during unsettling change and for children who have difficulty with transitions.

-Planning routines for your family doesn’t mean scheduling every hour of the day in 10-minute blocks or adding to your already busy life.
+Establishing routines for your family doesn’t mean scheduling every hour of the day in 10-minute blocks or adding to your already busy life.
 It means establishing more order around things you already do, like feeding your kids or putting them to bed.
 Here are some suggestions to help you create achievable routines:

 - Be realistic.
-If you get home from work at 6:00 p.m., don’t schedule a 7:00 p.m. bedtime.
+If you get home from work at 6 p.m., a 7 p.m. bedtime probably isn’t achievable.
 Think carefully about your and your family’s schedule to guide your timing, including meals, bath time and reading together before bedtime.

 - Be patient.
 Routines require practice and time for your child to get used to them.
 Adjust expectations and be patient.

-- Try to have meals together as a family as often as possible.
+- Try to have meals together as a family whenever possible.
 When doable, aim to have everyone eat at the same time.
-Get your child involved and make mealtime run more smoothly by having your kid set the table or do another pre-meal task.
+Get your child involved and make mealtime run more smoothly by having your child set the table or do another pre-meal task.

 - Keep the same general structure.
 Use the same sequence of events at nighttime – for example, bath-pajamas-stories-sleep – to avoid delay tactics and other games.
 Try to keep the weekend routine similar to the weekday as far as snacks and naps.